At a crossroads: New York’s status as a global fashion capital

 Common elements of long-term success

-The industry and its allies could consider a broad array of interventions to bolster the city’s fashion ecosystem.
+The industry and its allies could consider a breadth of interventions to bolster the city’s fashion ecosystem.
 But in our experience serving a range of industries around the world, we’ve found that most successful and sustainable interventions share some characteristics:

 • Win–win value propositions among stakeholders.
-For example, as curated storefronts help designers and brands demonstrate commercial viability, landlords and nearby businesses could benefit from fresh buzz and foot traffic.
+As curated storefronts help designers and brands demonstrate commercial viability, landlords and nearby businesses could benefit from fresh buzz and foot traffic.
 Accelerators could benefit emerging designers while giving corporate partners and investors early access to up-and-coming talent.

 • Self-sustaining mechanisms.
 New strategies and programs could improve longevity without a constant need for external funding.
 These could include diverse revenue streams for various initiatives, strategic corporate partnerships, and robust alumni engagement that diminish the need to continuously seek new support or sponsors.